johnkerl/miller/docs6/reference-verbs.rst

     Usage: mlr repeat [options]
     Copies input records to output records multiple times.
     Options must be exactly one of the following:
     -n {repeat count}  Repeat each input record this many times.
     -f {field name}    Same, but take the repeat count from the specified field name of each input record.
+    -h|--help Show this message.
     Example:
       echo x=0 | mlr repeat -n 4 then put '$x=urand()'
     produces: